8ctopus/stats-table/README.md

 Create statistics tables and export them to text, JSON, CSV or Excel.

+## introduction

+The `stats-table` project facilitates the creation of statistical tables from datasets.
+It provides features including data aggregation (sum, count, average), dynamic column calculations, and data sorting.
+The generated tables can be exported to text, JSON, CSV, or Excel.
+Streamline the process of building and exporting comprehensive statistical tables, enhancing data analysis and reporting capabilities.

 This package is a fork of [paxal/stats-table](https://github.com/paxal/stats-table).
 Migrating from the parent package shouldn't be too hard, but except a bit of work.

 ## installation